Tour Code: 7572P4

 Duration: 8 hours

-Visit the The Eighth Wonder of the World and much more on this tour with friendly and knowledgeable guides.
+Visit the The Eighth Wonder of the World and much more on this tour with a friendly and knowledgeable guide.
 You'll have plenty of time to see the sights and explore the area at each stop.
 Explore on your own time with extra photo stops to make your day a truly memorable one.

 Please be advised we do a very unique tour to the Causeway from Belfast.
 Designed to show you as much as possible in one day.
 On average we stop at 2 extra locations compared to other Belfast operators.

 Please be advised that we recommend you bring a packed lunch to maximize your sightseeing time.
 Also note that food at the Giant's Causeway (where we add on the lunch time) is very expensive.
 A picnic is a great idea on our tours

 Our tours are different.
 Well designed to show you as much as possible in one day

 The Dark Hedges which was used as the King's Road in Arya Stark's escape in the Game of Thrones is also one of the most photographed sites in Northern Ireland and truly a photographers dream.
 This is only a 10 to 15-minute stop en-route to Giant's Causeway.

 On the way, we will also do a 5-minute photo stop at one of the most beautiful castle ruins in Ireland - Dunluce Castle.

 Next you'll be off to the must-see World Heritage Site in Northern Ireland.
 It is the most popular visitor attraction, and for good reason.
 You will have the opportunity to glimpse the Irish landscape at its most idyllic form.
 You will have the chance to see beautiful rolling hills, wonderful seascape and of course the awe-inspiring hexagonal/ polygonal stone columns that form the legendary Causeway itself, some of which reach 40 feet into the air.
 At the Giant's Causeway you will have approximately 1.5 hours.